Banking Crisis Alert: 5 Banks That Could Fail Next

 In ordinary times, PacWest shares would have already seemed unattractive.
 The firm uses excess leverage to pump its below-average return on assets (ROA) into an above-average return on equity (ROE).
 It’s a risky strategy that places the firm squarely in the bottom quintile of American banks based on my risk metrics.
 PacWest ranks 183 out of 222.

-The recent events at First Republic means that PacWest could now fall further in the ranks.
-The firm’s top 10 depositors represent 9.1% of total deposits, meaning that the actions of a handful of large businesses could deplete PacWest’s capital cushions within hours, if not minutes.
+The recent events at First Republic mean that PacWest could now fall further in the ranks.
+The firm’s Top 10 depositors represent 9.1% of total deposits, meaning that the actions of a handful of large businesses could deplete PacWest’s capital cushions within hours, if not minutes.
 Heavy media attention also means virtually every PacWest customer is seeing commentators fret about their bank on live TV.

 PacWest could, of course, reward speculators handsomely if its board can engineer a timely sale.
 But for investors who don’t want to roll the dice, it’s best to stay away from this stock until the dangers pass.